titon/toolkit/docs/en/components/grid.md

 (more information below).
 There are 12 span classes which originate from the [base CSS](../development/css/base.md).

 When placing columns, the number of columns should equal the max amount allowed in the grid.
-For example, the `.span-*` should equate to 12, where as responsive columns have different caps.
+For example, the `.span-*` should equate to 12, where as responsive columns could have different caps.

 ```html
 <!-- 12 columns -->